Independent Olympic Athletes at the 2016 Summer Olympics

 Independent Olympic athletes competed at the 2016 Summer Olympics in Rio de Janeiro, Brazil, from 5 to 21 August 2016.
 The team was composed of Kuwaiti athletes who competed under the Olympic flag, as the Kuwait Olympic Committee had been suspended by the International Olympic Committee (IOC) for the second time in five years due to governmental interference.

-In addition to the independent athletes, ten refugees were scheduled to compete under the Olympic flag as the Refugee Olympic Team, which constituted a separate team.
+In addition to the independent athletes, ten refugees competed under the Olympic flag as the Refugee Olympic Team, which constituted a separate team.

 Kuwaiti shooter Fehaid Al-Deehani became the first independent athlete to win a gold medal.

 Medalists

 Background

 The Kuwaiti Olympic Committee was suspended due to interference from the government.
 The suspension started in October 2015.
 Kuwait was also suspended in 2010, but this suspension was lifted before the start of the 2012 Olympic Games.

 Fencing

 One fencer competed as independent athlete into the Olympic competition.
 Abdulaziz Al-Shatti had claimed his Olympic spot in the men's épée with a top finish at the Asian Zonal Qualifier in Wuxi, China, signifying the nation's sporters' return to the sport at the Olympics for the first time since 2000.